 Parent’s Choice Diapers

 For my first son, we used Luvs until he was around 2.
 When I learned I was pregnant the second time, I planned to use them again, but they just didn’t work for us.
 After trying several brands, we finally found Parent’s Choice diapers which are sold by Walmart.

-This left me searching for something that cost about the same price of Luvs while providing better protection.
-Huggies was a good fit, but they were a little more than I wanted to pay.
+This left me searching for something that cost about the same price as Luvs while providing better protection.
+Huggies were a good fit, but they were a little more than I wanted to pay.
 Eventually, I settled on Parent’s Choice brand diapers.

 Parent’s Choice diapers are sold by Walmart.
 The designs are a little basic, but your baby isn’t usually paying attention to what is on their diaper anyway.
 The tabs were easy to secure and the way the diaper was designed fit my youngest’s body better so there were no more leaks.

 Walmart also sells Parent’s Choice pull-ups now.
 These were not available yet when my littles were in diapers, but I’d hope for the same quality at a better price.